 Updated September 2023

 Halloween can be such a fun season for families.
 It’s an excuse to dress up, get crafty with pumpkins and spiders, and maybe even get a teeny bit spooked.

 I’m always on the lookout for fun Halloween books to add to our seasonal rotations.
 If you’ve ever spent time browsing your local library’s holiday shelves, then you know- there are a lot of duds out there.

 But luckily, each year I’m finding more and more books that have that magical balance I’m looking for: cute + fun + spooky = Halloween perfection! 🎃

 So here I am, ready to help you scare up some stories for your own little libraries this Halloween.
 Each one is totally maxed out on cuteness with only the slightest hint of a spooky thrill.

-And I promise: there’s not a dud in the bunch!👻
+And I promise: there’s not a dud in the bunch! 👻

-Halloween Children’s Books
+Halloween Children’s Book List